MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

     :::image type="content" source="./media/view-changelog-menuitem.msft.png" alt-text="The View Changelog menu item, to view changes that have been made to the extension" lightbox="./media/view-changelog-menuitem.msft.png":::

-Or, in the browser, navigate to the [changelog file](https://github.com/microsoft/vscode-edge-devtools/blob/main/CHANGELOG.md) in the `vscode-edge-devtools` repo.
+Or, in the browser, go to the [changelog file](https://github.com/microsoft/vscode-edge-devtools/blob/main/CHANGELOG.md) in the `vscode-edge-devtools` repo.

 <!-- ====================================================================== -->